onzfonz/comp227/src/content/5/en/part5c.md

 ### Exercises 5.13.-5.16

-#### 5.13: Blog list tests, step1
+#### 5.13: Watchlist tests, step1

-Make a test, which checks that the component displaying a blog renders the blog's title and author, but does not render its URL or number of likes by default.
+Make a test, which checks that the component displaying a show renders the show's title and genre, but does not render its URL or number of likes by default.

 Add CSS classes to the component to help the testing as necessary.

-#### 5.14: Blog list tests, step2
+#### 5.14: Watchlist tests, step2

-Make a test, which checks that the blog's URL and number of likes are shown when the button controlling the shown details has been clicked.
+Make a test, which checks that the shows's URL and number of likes are shown when the button controlling the shown details has been clicked.

-#### 5.15: Blog list tests, step3
+#### 5.15: Watchlist tests, step3

 Make a test, which ensures that if the ***like*** button is clicked twice, the event handler the component received as props is called twice.

-#### 5.16: Blog list tests, step4
+#### 5.16: Watchlist tests, step4

-Make a test for the new blog form.
+Make a test for the Recommend new show form.
-The test should check, that the form calls the event handler it received as props with the right details when a new blog is created.
+The test should check, that the form calls the event handler it received as props with the right details when a new show is added.

 </div>